chazcb/jasper-client/README.md

 # Installation and Setup for Development
 ## Install PyAudio
 PyAudio is currently used for writing and reading .wav files.
-It's not available on pip (because internet?).
 If you are _not_ using a virtual environment, you can just download and install PyAudio with the C bindings included.
 However, if you want to install in a non-standard package location, you'll need to build PortAudio and then install PyAudio:
-1. Download and install PortAudio [http://www.portaudio.com/download.html](http://www.portaudio.com/download.html)
+    1. Install PortAudio with HomeBrew (recommended), or download and install [http://www.portaudio.com/download.html](http://www.portaudio.com/download.html)
     ./configure && make
-    make install # may need sudo here
+    make install
-2. Download and build PyAudio [http://people.csail.mit.edu/hubert/pyaudio/compilation.html](http://people.csail.mit.edu/hubert/pyaudio/compilation.html)
+    2. Download and build PyAudio [http://people.csail.mit.edu/hubert/pyaudio/](http://people.csail.mit.edu/hubert/pyaudio/)
     python setup.py install

 ## Install pocketsphinx
+Pocketsphinx is a CMU project for transcribing spoken word audio into text.
+Pocketsphinx is easiest to install with Homebrew.
+If you are using a virtual environment, you may need to set Homebrew's site-packages path in your virtual env:
+    echo '/usr/local/lib/python2.7/site-packages' > /Users/coveybrandtc/.virtualenvs/otto/lib/python2.7/site-packages/homebrew.pth

 ## Install Python packages
 1. Install requirements from prod.txt (and test.txt if you want to run tests - recommended)